drforr/Perl-Mogrify/README.md

 # THE TRANSFORMERS

-Please see the Perl::Mogrify::Transformer:: namespace for a full listing of the core modules that come with Perl::Mogrify.
+Please see the Perl::ToPerl6::Transformer:: namespace for a full listing of the core modules that come with Perl::ToPerl6.
 The core modules are all documented, albeit in a minimal sense. 'perlmogrify -doc PATTERN' might still work and should bring up documentation for the appropriate module.

-If other people do write transformer modules, I might be tempted to add support for a L<Perl::Mogrify::TransformerX> namespace, but we'll discuss that issue if it ever comes up.
+If other people do write transformer modules, I might be tempted to add support for a L<Perl::ToPerl6::TransformerX> namespace, but we'll discuss that issue if it ever comes up.

 # TRANSFORMER THEMES